 Otus Live

-Below is a video from our Otus Live series on how an admin can get started with Plans, and specifically how to create a Plan template.
+Click here to view a video from our Otus Live series on how to get started with plans and how to create a plan template.

 FAQ

-All teachers and administrators in the district can see and add students to the Plan.
-For more information, click here.
+All teachers and administrators in the district can see and add students to the plan.
+Learn more here.

-Can we create a Grading Scale that is unique to Plans (and not used in Assessments)?
+Can we create a grading scale that is only used for plans (and not used in assessments)?

 Yes!
-From the Main Admin account, in Control Center, create the desired Grading Scale and keep the boxes for Viewing and Creating Assessments unchecked.
-See this article for more information.
+From the Main Admin account, in Control Center, create the desired grading scale and keep the boxes for Viewing and Creating Assessments unchecked.
+More information can be found here.

 Did this answer your question?